 Infection: Infection with drainage, swelling, and pain may persist following surgery or on rare occasions may develop following surgery due to poor healing of the ear and surrounding tissues.
-Additional surgery may be necessary to control the infection.
+Were this to be the case, additional surgery may be necessary to control the infection.